wmo-im/wis2box/docs/source/user/setup.rst

 In this case the data mappings configuration has specified 2 datasets (SYNOP, and TEMP).

 You can also combine input for the same dataset provided in different formats.
-For example, if you want to process input data that is provided both as SYNOP and binary data :
+For example, if you would like to process input data that is provided both as SYNOP and binary data:

 .. code-block:: bash